njamaleddine/pianosite/README.md

 In order to get midi to audio conversion the environment needs to have:
 * A Soundfont - http://musescore.org/en/handbook/soundfont (fluidr3_gm2-2.sf2)
-* FluidSynth - `sudo apt-get install fluidsynth`
+* FluidSynth - `sudo apt-get install fluidsynth` `bbrew install fluid-synth --with-libsndfile`
 * FFMPEG - `sudo apt-get install libav-tools`

+# Test if Fluidsynth is working correctly with the soundfont
+1. Enter this into the bash terminal:
+        `fluidsynth -T oga -F gerudo_valley.mp3 -ni fluidr3_gm2-2.sf2 gerudo_valley.mid`